mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

   log.fatal({ type: 'END' }, 'Single View Creator is stopping...') await singleViewCreator.stop()

-  // this is a promised resolved when the infinite loop which processes the single views ends.
+  // this is a promise resolved when the infinite loop which processes the single views ends.
   // Here we wait for the resolving of the promise.
 You don't need to call it. await resolvedOnStop log.fatal({ type: 'END' }, 'Single View Creator stopped')